ELECTRICAL

 Tip 1

-spark plug directly to the output of the coil.
+When fault-finding you can bypass the rotor arm and distributor cap by simply connecting aspark plug directly to the output of the coil.
 No spark means the problem is the coil, points or

 a connecting wire.
 The presence of a spark means the problem is distributor cap, rotor arm